-Chris is a U.S. Navy veteran, serving three tours of duty aboard the aircraft carrier USS Forrestal (CV-59).
+Chris is a Navy veteran, serving three tours of duty aboard the aircraft carrier USS Forrestal (CV-59).
 He attended the University of WI-River Falls where he received his BA in English.
-With a passion for music and performance, he toured the US. as a bassist/singer for several years, before embarking on a career as a stand-up comedian.
+With a passion for music and performance, he toured the US as a bassist/singer for several years, before embarking on a career as a stand-up comedian.
 The highs of his 25+ year career included numerous cable and network television appearances, as well as touring as the opening act for "Weird Al” Yankovic, Gilbert Gottfried and Brian Regan.
-But all the while struggling with his undiagnosed mental illness and worsening substance abuse issues, came the lows of two failed marriages, the estrangement of his three children, an out-of-control lifestyle and recurrent DUI arrests, all culminating in a near-fatal suicide attempt.
+But all the while struggling with his undiagnosed mental illness and worsening substance abuse issues, came the lows of two failed marriages, isolation from his three children, an out-of-control lifestyle and recurrent DUI arrests, all culminating in a near-fatal suicide attempt.

 Today, Chris is working to expand this vision of the hope for recovery that can come from those who share a lived experience with mental illness and substance abuse issues, both adults and children.
-As an advocate, speaker, trainer and facilitator, he is combining his gift of humor, and his commitment to combat stigma and end suicide by sharing his own story and by delivering vital content and training on:
+As an advocate, speaker, trainer and facilitator, he is combining his gift of humor, and his commitment to combat stigma and end suicide by sharing his own story and delivering vital content.

 "The most energetic leaders I've EVER had for any training I've taken!"